kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 ### `targetRef`

 This is a new policy so it's based on `targetRef`.
-Envoy tracing is configured on the HTTP connection manager so `Tracing` has a single `spec.targetRef` field that selects what it applies to.
+Envoy tracing can be configured on both HTTP connection managers and routes.
+This proposal gives `Tracing` a single `spec.targetRef` field that selects what it applies to.
 It does not use `to` or `from` fields.

+It is theoretically possible to suport `to` fields but we omit them from this proposal.

 All logging configuration happens under `spec.default` so that users are able to override settings with more specific `targetRef`s.